Best used electric car deals 2026: top value pre-owned EVs

 The Mercedes EQE takes aim at cars like the BMW i5 and Porsche Taycan.
 And while it doesn't quite match either as a brand-new proposition, the EQE makes for a highly intriguing used buy.
 The EQE is packed with the latest tech and has an impressive electric range thanks to its slippery, aerodynamic shape.
 Add in a generous battery warranty and a significant saving, and the EQE is worth a look.

 The Porsche Taycan is one of the best electric cars to drive money can buy.
 And that’s despite having a plush, practical interior that means it could be used as main family car.
-All Taycans come with a high price tag, although running costs would certainly undercut those of a 911.
-We've opted for this top-spec Taycan Turbo, which would make an amazing high performance family EV.
+We've opted for this nicely specced Taycan with low miles, which would make an amazing high performance family EV.

 Why are electric cars expensive?

-Historically, petrol- and diesel-engined cars have cost less to buy new than their fully electric equivalents, because of the cost of batteries.
+Petrol- and diesel-engined cars have cost less to buy new than their fully electric equivalents, because of the significant cost of batteries and the large sizes of batteries required to give an EV an acceptable range.
 However, the crossover point where electric cars are cheaper to produce doesn't look too far away.
 Vauxhall, for example offers deals on the Grandland and Corsa Electric that are comparable to the equivalent petrol powered versions.

 It’s also important to take into account that recharging costs less than refuelling, there are vastly fewer parts on the EV that need servicing, and parts prices are coming down all the time.